Interstate 15 in California: Express lanes

-As of January 2025, some toll polices differ between the counties.
+As of January 2026, some toll policies differ between the counties.
 The HOT lanes in San Diego County are simply branded as the "I-15 Express Lanes" and are administered by the San Diego Association of Governments (SANDAG).
 The ones in Riverside County are branded as "Riverside Express" and are administered by the Riverside County Transportation Commission (RCTC).
 In both segments, solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.

 For the segment in Riverside County, carpools with three or more people and motorcycles are not charged.
 Each vehicle is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
 Solo drivers and carpools with two people may also use the FasTrak standard tag without the switch.
-Those with clean air vehicles need to apply to get a 15 percent discount.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

-For the segment in San Diego County, each solo driver is required to carry a FasTrak transponder, while carpools, motorcycles, and clean air vehicles are not charged.
+For the segment in San Diego County, each solo driver is required to carry a FasTrak transponder, while carpools and motorcycles are not charged.
 SANDAG does not use or offer the switchable FasTrak Flex tags directly, and instead instructs those drivers who do qualify for free to just remove their FasTrak tag off their windshield or cover it in the provided mylar bag to avoid being charged.